Strategic Account Management & Developer Programs for Cutting Edge Technology

 Built on the Unity3D Game Engine.

-Ethereal is a multiplayer medieval combat game that explores what is FUN about a realistic simulation of medieval combat through a video game.
+Ethereal is a multiplayer medieval combat game that explores what is FUN about a realistic simulation of medieval combat through a video game using the, at the time, nascent Unity 3D engine.
 Project Ethereal began as a Graduate Thesis Project.
-Much of our game design came from documenting the culture of modern medieval combat reenactments.
-A Beta version of Ethereal was published in Spring 2013.
+Much of our game design came from documenting the action of modern medieval combat reenactments.

 I like to be really involved in everything that I do – the more I can get my hands dirty the better.
 My experience in learning live medieval combat with the Society for Creative Anachronism (SCA) was a reference point in designing the Ethereal game mechanics for a visceral, gritty medieval combat.
 The SCA practices full contact martial sport – and it was such a thrill.

-It was hot and humid from July through September as I wore 40 pounds of homemade armor, a shieldcam, and carried a rattan sword to learn what it felt like to be a medieval combat warrior.
+It was hot and humid from July through September as I wore 40 pounds of homemade armor, a shieldcam, and carried a rattan sword every week to learn what it felt like to be a medieval combat warrior.
+I had installed a Contour stunt camera into the aluminum shield (see image below); Footage from the ShieldCam was referenced during the design of our game.

 Winner of IGN Entertainment’s Indie Open House